 Hotel breakfast - Then ride from Sihanoukville along the coast to Kep.
 Kep is a coastal town 173kms from Phnom Penh and was previously a beach resort in the Kep province.
 Originally known as Kep-sur-mer, Kep was founded in 1908 during French colonial rule.
 The colonial influence is noticeable in the city's Provencal-style architecture and French cuisine.Unfortunately many of the French style villas have become run down and over grown but slowly the area is being redeveloped and tourism reemerging.
 On arrival at the hotel, check in and then time to explore.

 Day 4: Kep – Phnom Penh

 After breakfast we ride from Kep to Phnom Penh, passing Takeo province.
-In the afternoon is free time for visiting the national museum or the killing fields in Phnom Penh.
+On arrival in Phnom Penh , check in at the hotel.
+Then the afternoon is free time for visiting the national museum, the killing fields or other places of interest in Phnom Penh.